bxparks/AceButton/README.md

     * [ClickVersusDoubleClickUsingBoth](examples/ClickVersusDoubleClickUsingBoth)
         * an example that combines both the "UsingPressed" and "UsingSuppression" techniques
-* distinguishing Pressed and LongPressed
+* Distinguishing Pressed and LongPressed
     * [examples/PressedAndLongPressed](examples/PressedAndLongPressed)
     * see also the
       [Distinguishing Pressed and LongPressed](#PressedAndLongPressed)